The Deceiver Gets Deceived — Modern Paraphrase | fresh.bible

 "My time is complete.
 Give me my wife."

-But it wasn't Rachel.
+But it wasn't .

-It was Leah.
+It was .

 And in the morning — Jacob realized it was Leah.

 Let that land for a moment.
-The man who disguised himself as his brother to steal a blessing from his blind father just got the exact same treatment.
+The man who disguised himself as his brother to steal a blessing from his blind just got the exact same treatment.
 He deceived in the dark.
 Now Laban has deceived him in the dark.
 The pattern is almost poetic — and devastating.

 Jacob confronted Laban: